-- In a letter, describe the problem, person to contact, phone number, and return address. - Pack the laser, power adapter, manual, and letter carefully in a strong box with adequate packing material, to prevent damage in shipment. - Ship the package to:
+In a letter, describe the problem, person to contact, phone number and return address.
+Contact us to request an RMA number.

+- Pack the laser, power adapter, manual and letter carefully in a strong box with adequate packing material to prevent damage in shipment. - Ship the package with provided RMA number to: